How to Clean a Canvas Bag

 - If some stains are incredibly stubborn, you can also mix in a drop of bleach.
-While detergents are safer bets, bleach can help you with heavily soiled bags.
-Just keep in mind that bleach can yellow the canvas.
-In this day and age, you can find safe bleaching and stain removing products, just do not forget to test them on the inside of the bag or on its bottom – on a very small area, of course.
+While detergents are safer bets, bleach can help you clean heavily soiled bags.
+Keep in mind that bleach can yellow the canvas.
+In this day and age, you can find safe bleaching and stain removing products, just don’t forget to test them on the inside or bottom of the bag, on a very small area.

-- Remove canvas / cloth / leather laces and drawstrings from your bag and clean them separately.
+- Remove canvas, cloth, or leather laces and drawstrings from your bag and clean them separately.
 Manually wash canvas and cotton strings and laces in a cup or bowl of warm water with liquid soap or detergent.
 When it comes to leather accessories, you can wipe them with a cloth to remove dust or stains.

 - For hardware on the handbag, use a good quality metal polish or brass cleaner to make them shine again.
 Dip a cotton swab in the polish and apply gently to the metal.
 Use a clean soft white cloth to remove the tarnish.
 Be very careful to keep the cleaner off the handbag fabric to avoid discoloration.